1899 British Lions tour to Australia: First half

 Mullineux having won the coin toss elected to defend the northern end of the field.
 Gralton opened play with the kick off.
 Mullineux made a mark in the first minutes of the game, but he kicked poorly.
 Soon after, a free kick was awarded to the British.
 The Nicholls kick for touch remained within the field of play and came within five yards of the Australian try line.
 Doran received and carried the ball in to touch.
 Another free kick to the British resulted from the line-out.
 The goal attempt by Martelli was unsuccessful.

 Play continued with both teams attacking the other strongly.
 Gralton, Ward and Evans for Australia, made good passing combinations on a number of occasions.
-Cookson and Stout making notable plays for Britain, with Stout showing in one run: a remarkable feint, having to stop almost dead and then wheel round to hoax his opponent.
+Cookson and Stout making notable plays for Britain, with Stout showing in one run: "a remarkable feint, having to stop almost dead and then wheel round to hoax his opponent".
 Britain pressured the Australian line, with play coming to within five yards from the try line.
 Pressure was applied through passing the ball starting from Mullineux, and on to Cookson, Bucher, Nicholls, and Doran who was tackled well by Spragg.
-A scrum that was formed close to the Australian try line, was won by Australia, and Gralton cleared the ball to mid-field with a kick.
+A scrum that was formed close to the Australian try line was won by Australia, and Gralton cleared the ball to mid-field with a kick.
 Subsequent play shifted the attack to the British half.
 Here the Gralton, Ward, Evans combination brought Evans close to the British try line.
 A subsequent scrum yielded the ball to Gralton who forced his way forward, but he lost the ball. and the British cleared the ball to the western sideline.
 The relief was short lived, as the attack was once again brought against the British in the center of the field.
 Evans receiving the ball, made an unsuccessful drop goal attempt sending the ball high and wide of the goal.
 The ball dropped in front of the British fullback Martelli who overran the ball, having let the ball bounce.
 Australian players came rushing through and jumped upon the loose ball.
 The referee awarded the try, against the protests of the British who claimed that Kelly had illegally interfered with Martelli getting to the ball, as well as an off-side by the Australians.
-The reporter for the Sydney Morning Herald wrote that, From the press table, in the balcony of the members' pavilion, the interference appeared to be simply a jostle but it seemed hard to come to any other conclusion than that Kelly and Colton were off-side.
-The try scorer is officially recorded as Colton, however Kelly is in other places recorded as the try scorer.
+The reporter for the Sydney Morning Herald wrote, "From the press table, in the balcony of the members' pavilion, the interference appeared to be simply a jostle but it seemed hard to come to any other conclusion than that Kelly and Colton were off-side."
+The try scorer is officially recorded as Colton, but Kelly is in other places recorded as the try scorer.
 The conversion attempt by Spragg was unsuccessful.